rfreemo/accelerator-aem-work-with-assetsview/modules/m3-productivity/productivity.md

 1. Navigate to the *Training Assets* folder.

 2. (Tip:  Read the next step before completing this one!)
-Select your folder (for example, *RobF*) and in the blue actions bar choose **Watch**.
+Select one or more of your fellow students' folders (for example, *RobF*) and in the blue actions bar choose **Watch**.
 If you don't see the _Watch_ link, show hidden items by clicking the ellipsis at the end of the bar a shown in the screenshot below.

       <img alt="screenshot of exercise" src="assets/watch.png" width="480"/>